Contents

 Replicated block storage for clusters that don't have a SAN

 Kubernetes storage has a reputation, and the reputation is “here be dragons.”
-The moment you move past stateless web apps and want to run a database, a wiki or anything that remembers things, you hit the persistent volume problem.
-In the cloud you’d shrug and attach an EBS volume.
-In a homelab or on-prem cluster, you have a pile of machines with local disks and no shared storage to bind them together.
-A pod that gets rescheduled to a different node finds its data has stayed behind.
+I earned my own scar early: a Postgres pod that rescheduled onto a different node during a routine reboot and came up staring at an empty disk, because its data had politely stayed behind on the node it left.
+That is the persistent-volume problem in one sentence.
+The moment you move past stateless web apps and want to run a database, a wiki, or anything that remembers things across a restart, you hit it.
+In the cloud you’d shrug and attach an EBS volume that follows the pod around.
+In a homelab or on-prem cluster, you have a pile of machines with local disks and nothing shared binding them together, so a pod that lands on a new node finds its data marooned on the old one.

 Advertisement

-When a pod claims a PersistentVolumeClaim, the storage provider carves out a volume and synchronously replicates every write to copies on other nodes.
-Lose a node, and the replica elsewhere takes over; the pod reschedules and reattaches, none the wiser.
-That’s the whole pitch.
-The cost is write latency — every write waits for the replicas to acknowledge — and disk space, since three replicas means three times the storage.
+When a pod claims a PersistentVolumeClaim, the storage provider carves out a volume and synchronously replicates every write to copies on other nodes before acknowledging it.
+Lose a node, and a replica elsewhere takes over; the pod reschedules onto a surviving node and reattaches, none the wiser.
+That’s the whole pitch, and it’s genuinely magic the first time you watch a pod survive a node you’ve just yanked the power from.
+The cost is twofold and unavoidable: write latency, because every write must wait for the replicas to acknowledge over the network, and disk space, because three replicas means three times the raw storage for the same usable capacity.
+There is no free lunch here — you are trading capacity and speed for the ability to lose a machine without losing data.
+Sizing that trade against the workload is half the job, and it’s the same discipline as getting your resource requests and limits right: guess wrong and the cluster punishes you at the worst possible moment.

 Both tools expose this through a standard StorageClass, so your application manifests don’t change.
 You just ask for storage and a healthy volume appears: